 A grant renewal process is completed each year to maintain funding for these classrooms.
-Tuition is based on state recommendations, and a tuition plan for the UAH ELC has been approved through the State Department of Early Childhood Education for continuity of care of current RISE families who wish to enroll in the First Class Program at age four.
-Tuition does not include a morning or afternoon wraparound program.
+When available, families can utilize the RISE morning and afternoon wraparound program for a fee.
 Health (including vision and hearing), dental, and speech screenings are provided in the fall for children enrolled in this program.
 This program usually takes one off-site field trip each year.